 Personal, social and emotional development (PSED)

-Physical development (PD): PD helps children to learn by being active.
+Physical development (PD): Physical activity is vital in children’s all-round development, enabling them to pursue happy, healthy and active lives.
+PD helps children to learn by being active.
 This helps children to gain confidence, develop their coordination and movement.
-Children are supported to make healthy choices about the food they eat both at snack time (nursery and reception children) and at lunchtime (reception children).
+Children are supported to make healthy choices about the food they eat both at snack time and at lunchtime.

 These areas are age sensitive and need to be embedded securely within the children by the age of 5 years so they can continue to develop and grow emotionally and academically throughout their school journey.

 It is crucial for children to develop a life-long love of reading and we ensure we promote this at Lytchett Matravers.
 We provide many activities to support the development of reading and writing skills.
 We have a wide range of books and other reading materials which children can access independently and with others.
 The development of writing skills is supported not only via traditional writing activities but creatively through, for example the use of computers and messy activities.

 From very early on, the children will begin to learn phonics.
 Phonics are the sounds that letters make within a word.
 It is done in a fun, interactive way and promotes the development of early reading and writing through the Read Write Inc scheme.
 The children love learning their phonemes (sounds) and enjoy sharing their reading at home each week.